-At Harting Simkins & Ryan, LLP, we represent individuals injured in car accidents in and around Long Beach, CA. Our attorneys have personal and professional experience handling accidents and injuries.
+At Harting Simkins & Ryan, LLP, we represent individuals injured in car accidents, truck accidents, and motorcycle accidents in and around Long Beach, CA. Our attorneys have personal and professional experience handling accidents and injuries.
 We understand that the aftermath of an accident is tough for anyone.
 The financial expenses and emotional tolls of an accident can catch up with you and turn your life upside down.

 Our team is there when you need us most to offer simple answers, straightforward advice, and compassionate support.
 We can meet you in the hospital in the days after the accident to initiate a legal strategy.
 The sooner we start working, the more evidence we can secure and use to protect your rights.
 As your legal representatives, we will negotiate with insurers and bill collectors on your behalf, help you with documentation and paperwork, and use the law to hold the responsible party accountable.

 Contact us today to learn more about our firm and schedule a free consultation.
 After car accidents involving road rage, drunk driving, texting, and other reckless acts, choose a Long Beach personal injury attorney you can count on to advocate for you and fight for a full financial recovery.